 The Cat Cabinet (Katten Kabinet) is a museum in Amsterdam which houses a unique art collection based around the theme of cats.

-It is located in a grand house on the Herengracht canal in Amsterdam.
+It is located in a grand house on the prestigious Golden Bend section of the Herengracht canal in Amsterdam.

 The houses at numbers 497 and 499 Herengracht date back to 1667 and were originally built for the van Loon brothers, part of a wealthy merchant family.

-The van Loons held the house at 497 until 1725 – since then it has seen a number of other notable occupants including former Amsterdam mayor Jan Calkoen; and pensionary Engelbert van Berckel, who was visited here by then US ambassador John Adams.
+The van Loons held the house at 497 until 1725 – since then it has seen a number of other notable occupants including former Amsterdam mayor Jan Calkoen.
+The US president John Adams stayed in the house when on a visit to the pensionary Engelbert van Berckel.

 The house was purchased by the current owner Bob Meijer in 1985 and was subsequently restored.
-He still lives in the house along with 5 resident cats.
+He still lives in the house along with a few resident cats.

-The Cat Cabinet was founded in 1990 to commemorate Meijer’s red tom cat called John Piermont Morgan (named after the US banker) who lived between 1966 and 1983.
+The Cat Cabinet was founded in 1990 to commemorate Meijer’s red tom cat who lived between 1966 and 1983 and was called John Pierpont Morgan (named after the US banker).

-It contains a wide selection of paintings, sculptures, photos, drawings and posters of cats – and includes works by, among others, Pablo Picasso, Sal Meijer, Rembrandt and Henri de Toulouse L’Autrec.
+The Cat Cabinet museum contains a wide selection of paintings, sculptures, photos, drawings and posters of cats.
+It includes works by – among others – Pablo Picasso, Sal Meijer, Rembrandt and Henri de Toulouse L’Autrec.
 A small section of the museum is devoted to Meijer’s cat.

 It’s something just a little bit different and well worth visiting for an hour – especially if you are a cat lover.